Check out the post below to learn tips and tricks to repel rats and enjoy a happy and healthy home.

 Rat Repellent Home Remedy

 RATS!
-A very common pest for both urban and rural areas.
+A very common pest in both urban and rural areas.
 In the fall, they start looking for shelter due to the much cooler temperatures.

 Repelling these nasty rodents is imperative and here’s why: Rats carry more than 20 diseases, and this poses a potentially very dangerous threat.
 They can also bring fleas and ticks into your home which can be hazardous to your pets.